ruricolist/cl-feedparser/README.md

 - `bozo-exception` is a list of exceptions.

-In regard to sanitizing, cl-feedparser offers a guarantee Python’s feedparser does not: values that are returned as string are *always* sanitized.
+In regard to sanitizing, cl-feedparser offers a guarantee Python’s feedparser does not: values that are returned as strings are *always* sanitized.
 It is possible to turn sanitizing off, but with sanitizing off, instances of `unsanitized-string` are returned in place of strings.